 Keeping it capped

 Cost Management spending policies set hard monthly limits, org-wide and per user.
-The calculator shows what to budget; we help you set the caps that hold it there.
+The spending policy planner below the calculator models those caps - a tenant budget plus group tiers - and we help you set the ones that hold it there.

 What drives the cost